 My obsession with programming started in the mid-90s, which sparked my first successful games industry startup GameDaemons in 2002.
 I continue to work in and around the video game industry on many popular titles, with over 135 shipped projects.
 I’ve held positions on many educational institutes’ advisory boards, dabbled in education, and enjoy giving back to the community wherever possible.

 In July 2006, I started dotBunny with a single guiding directive.
-To create a company where clients could turn to industry veterans to solve their most complex of problems with simple yet elegant solutions.
-This principle has guided the company ever since and has allowed us to focus on word of mouth referrals to grow.
-In June 2017, over 11 years since our start, we decided it was time to make our own game.
+To create a company where clients could turn to industry veterans to solve their most complex problems with simple yet elegant solutions.
+This principle has guided the company ever since and has allowed us to focus on word-of-mouth referrals to grow.
+In May 2020, we began to start pre-production on our own internal title.
 Making other people’s dreams a reality is great and profitable.
 It was, however, time for us to live up to our “we make games” tagline.

 dotBunny is very much an indie game development studio, and we own it.
 While I wear many hats inside the company, I still see myself as a video game developer.